Songyosk/UVVIS/README.md

 ## Acknowledgements
 J.M.C. conceived the overarching project.
 The study was designed by S.G.J. and J.M.C.
 S.G.J. created the workflow, designed the CNN architecture, performed data pre-processing, featurization, hyperparameter optimization, and analysed the data under the supervision of J.M.C.
-G.J. assisted with the design of the CNN architecture and contributed to the hyperparameter optimization.
+G.J. assisted with the design of the CNN architecture and contributed to the hyperparameter optimization.
 S.G.J. drafted the manuscript with the assistance from J.M.C.
 The final manuscript was read and approved by all authors.

 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/Research_group-000?style=for-the-badge&logo=ko-fi&logoColor=white)](http://www.mole.phy.cam.ac.uk/)